-Results for 40 of the 70 individual metrics are shown in Fig. 2.
-To illustrate the complexity of model errors, we use the example of the UKMO-HadCM3 model (developed at the U.K. Meteorological Office/Hadley Centre).
+UKMO-HadCM3 model (developed at the UK Meteorological Office Hadley Centre).
 Consider first the results for the absolute bias in the climatological mean state (Fig. 2A).
 HadCM3 has relatively small bias values for both water vapor and SST, except for SSTs in the PDO region.
-When models are ranked parametrically on the basis of the "average error" results in Fig. 2A, HadCM3 has the lowest bias values, and is therefore ranked first.
+When models are ranked parametrically on the basis of the "average error" results in Fig. 2A, HadCM3 has the lowest bias values and is therefore ranked first.

-In terms of its simulation of the climatological annual cycle pattern (Fig. 2B) and the amplitude of monthly variability (Fig. 2C), HadCM3 also performs well relative to its peers, and is ranked 7th and 5th (respectively).
+In terms of its simulation of the climatological annual cycle pattern (Fig. 2B) and the amplitude of monthly variability (Fig. 2C), HadCM3 also performs well relative to its peers and is ranked seventh and fifth, respectively.
 For the monthly variability pattern, however, HadCM3 has a large error for water vapor in the PDO region (Fig. 2D).
 This one component has a marked influence on HadCM3's low overall ranking (18th) for the monthly variability pattern.
-For interannual and decadal variability (not shown), HadCM3 ranks 10th and 1st in terms of its variability amplitude and 15th and 14th in terms of its variability pattern.
+For interannual and decadal variability (not shown), HadCM3 ranks 10th and first in terms of its variability amplitude and 15th and 14th in terms of its variability pattern.
 As is clear from the HadCM3 example and the other model results in Fig. 2, assessments of the relative skill of the CMIP-3 models are sensitive to a variety of analyst choices.

-This message is reinforced in Fig. 3, which shows that for our selected variables, regions, and diagnostics, there are no statistically significant relationships between model skill in simulating the climatological mean state and model skill in capturing the observed annual cycle, amplitude, and pattern of monthly variability.
+This message is reinforced in Fig. 3, which shows that for our selected variables, regions, and diagnostics, there are no statistically significant relationships between model skill in simulating the climatological mean state and model skill in capturing either the observed annual cycle or the amplitude and pattern of monthly variability.
 Similar findings have been obtained in related studies (19, 20, 22, 23).
 One possible interpretation of this result is that the spatial averages of observed climatological annual means provide a relatively weak constraint on overall model performance.
 Modeling groups attempt to reduce biases in these large-scale climatological averages by adjusting poorly known physical parameters (and by flux correction, which still is used in several of the CMIP-3 models).
 Observed annual cycle and variability patterns offer more stringent tests of model performance.
-Reliable reproduction of these more challenging observational targets is difficult to achieve through tuning alone - accurate representation of the underlying physics is of greater importance.
+Reliable reproduction of these more challenging observational targets is difficult to achieve through tuning alone-accurate representation of the underlying physics is of greater importance.